JohnCoates/Aerial/Readme.md

 3. Unzip the downloaded file (if you use Safari, it should already be done for you).
 4. Double-click `Aerial.saver`; it will open in `System Preferences` > `Desktop & Screen Saver` and ask you if you want to install for all users or for your user only.
 Be aware that installing for all users will require a password at install **and each update, including auto-updates.**

 Need more information on install, setup, or uninstall ?
 Or want to install via homebrew ?
 Check our extended [instructions here](Documentation/Installation.md).
+Curious about auto-updates ?
+[Have a look here](Documentation/AutoUpdates.md).

 ## What's new in Aerial 1.5.0 ?